 5. Supply should be a taxable supply

-While these six parameters describe the concept of supply, there are a few exceptions to the requirement of supply being made for a consideration and in the course or furtherance of business.
+6. While these six parameters describe the concept of supply, there are a few exceptions to the requirement of supply being made for a consideration and in the course or furtherance of business.
 Any transaction involving supply of goods or services without consideration is not a supply, barring few exceptions, in which a transaction is deemed to be a supply even without consideration.
-Further, import of services for a consideration, whether or not in the course or furtherance of business is treated as supply.
+Further import of services for a consideration, whether or not in the course or furtherance of business is treated as supply.

-Supply of Goods or Services or Both
+Supply of goods or services or both

 Goods as well as services have been defined in the GST Law.
 The securities are excluded from the definition of goods as well as that of services.
 Money is also excluded from the definition of goods as well as services, however, activities relating to the use of money or its conversion by cash or by any other mode, from one form, currency or denomination, to another form, currency or denomination for which a separate consideration is charged are included in services.

 1. Services by an employee to the employer in the course of or in relation to his employment.